ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Our microsimulations typically require a substantial amount of computational resources to run.
 For example, our microsimulation of a full-scale
-United States population was made possible through the use of a high performance computing cluster and used approximately 55 gigabytes of memory over a runtime of 21.5 hours.
+United States population was made possible through the use of a high performance computing cluster and used 334 parallel runs, each requiring approximately 55 gigabytes of memory over a runtime of 21.5 hours.
 Read more about this project :ref:`here <vivarium_census_prl_synth_data>`.

 The demanding resource needs of microsimulations may require we use a smaller simulant population (that can, post-simulation, be up-scaled to better reflect the real-world target population),